osisoft/PI-Adapter/V1/Configuration/Configuration tools.md

 ## EdgeCmd utility

 The EdgeCmd utility enables adapter configuration on both Linux and Windows operating systems.
-For more information on using the EdgeCmd utility, see [EdgeCmd utility](xref:EdgecmdUtility).
+For more information on using the EdgeCmd utility, see the [EdgeCmd utility documentation (https://osisoft.github.io/Edgecmd-Docs/V1/EdgeCmd_utility.html)](https://osisoft.github.io/Edgecmd-Docs/V1/EdgeCmd_utility.html).

 ## REST tools